marijnh/Eloquent-JavaScript/09_regexp.md

 // → true
 ```

-The problem is that the 🍎 in the first line is treated as two code units, and the `{3}` part is applied only to the second one.
+The problem is that the 🍎 in the first line is treated as two code units, and `{3}` is applied only to the second unit.
 Similarly, the dot matches a single code unit, not the two that make up the rose ((emoji)).

 You must add the `u` (Unicode) option to your regular expression to make it treat such characters properly.